JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 On social platforms, timely feature delivery and consistent interactions are essential for keeping communities active and connected across devices.
 Key interaction logic might include messaging, notifications, or scheduling.
-For example, Meetup, which allows users to find local groups, events, and activities, has been able to release new features simultaneously by leveraging KMP.
+For example, Meetup, which allows users to find local groups, events, and activities, has been able to release new features simultaneously thanks to KMP.

 **Case study:** [Meetup](https://youtu.be/GtJBS7B3eyM?si=lNX3KMhSTCICFPxv)